dojo/docs/dojo/style.rst

 See the Tips section below for caveats on getting style information, like when using a compound style value (like background or border), and getting node dimensions.

+Since dojo 1.7, dojo.style has been kept in dojo/_base/html as a compatibility of dojo version before, it's recommended to use style.get, style.set to replace this API.

 =====
 Usage